lourdesrosano/sgRNA_library_characterization/README.md

 ### Running sgRNA_library_characterization

 - **Software dependencies with Conda:**
 This pipeline follows the best practices of the Snakemake workflow manager in providing the software needed to run the pipeline in per-rule conda environments.
-Those environmnents are specified under `envs/` in yaml files that are named `{rule_name}.yaml`.
+Those environmnents are specified under directory [envs/](workflow/envs/) in yaml files that are named `{rule_name}.yaml`.
 The easiest way to install and use the software is by running Snakemake with parameter `--use-conda`.
 Snakemake will try to find the environments of the yaml files the rules point to, and install them if they are not already available.
 The directory for installing the conda environments can be specified with the `--conda-prefix` parameter.

 - **Software dependencies with Docker/Singularity:**
 As an alternative to using Conda, it is also possible to define a (docker) container and execute Snakemake with parameter `--use-singularity`, which will execute the job within a container that is spawned from a given image.
 Instructions for automatically building an image with Docker are provided in a [Dockerfile](Dockerfile).
-For more detailed information, please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+For more detailed information, please refer to the corresponding [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

 - **Set pipeline location:**
 Parameter `--directory` must point to the `workflow` repository of the pipeline (i.e. corresponding location to the copy of the Git repository in the user's machine).
 This is necessary in order to ensure that the relative paths to the pipeline scripts can be correctly resolved and interpreted by Snakemake.